-The word "bacon" comes from the Germanic root “-bak,” and refers to the back of the pig that supplied the meat.
-"Bakko" became the French "bacco," which the English then adopted around the 12th century, naming the dish "bacoun."
+The word bacon comes from the Germanic root “-bak,” and refers to the back of the pig that supplied the meat.
+Bakko became the French bacco, which the English then adopted around the 12th century, naming the dish bacoun.
 Back then, the term referred to any pork product, but by the 14th century bacoun referred specifically to the cured meat.

 For generations, local farmers and butchers made bacon for their local communities.
 In England, where it became a dietary staple, bacon was typically "dry cured" with salt and then smoked.
 In the late 18th century, a businessman named John Harris opened the first bacon processing plant in the county of Wiltshire, where he developed a special brining solution for finishing the meat.
 The "Wiltshire Cure" method is still used today, and is a favorite of bacon lovers who prefer a sweeter, less salty taste.

 These days the phrase refers to making money, but its origins have nothing to do with income.
-In 12th century England, churches would award a "flitch," or a side, of bacon to any married man who swore before God that he and his wife had not argued for a year and a day.
+In 12th century England, churches would award a flitch, or a side, of bacon to any married man who swore before God that he and his wife had not argued for a year and a day.
 Men who "brought home the bacon" were seen as exemplary citizens and husbands.

 In addition to planting victory gardens and buying war bonds, households were encouraged to donate their leftover bacon grease to the war effort.
 Rendered fats created glycerin, which in turn created bombs, gunpowder, and other munitions.
-A promotional film starring Minnie Mouse and Pluto chided housewives for throwing out more than 2 billion pounds of grease every year; "That’s enough glycerin for 10 billion rapid-fire cannon shells."
+A promotional film starring Minnie Mouse and Pluto chided housewives for throwing out more than 2 billion pounds of bacon grease every year: "That’s enough glycerin for 10 billion rapid-fire cannon shells."

-Savory, salty, and appropriately retro: The past couple years have been a bonanza for bacon, with more than three quarters of restaurants now serving bacon dishes, and everything from candy canes to gumballs now flavored with bacon.
+Savory, salty, and appropriately retro: The past couple of years have been a bonanza for bacon, with more than three quarters of restaurants now serving bacon dishes, and everything from candy canes to gumballs are now flavored with bacon.
 Recent reports linking processed meats to increased cancer risk have put a dent in consumption, and may have a prolonged effect.
 But for now, America’s love affair with bacon continues.

-This officially sanctioned church boasts 13,000 members under the commandment "Praise Bacon."
+This officially sanctioned church boasts more than 25,000 members under the commandment "Praise Bacon."
 It’s more a rallying point for atheists and skeptics than for bacon lovers, per se, and there’s no official location as of yet.
 But the church does perform wedding ceremonies and fundraisers, and has raised thousands of dollars for charity.
 All bacon praise is welcome, even if you're partial to vegetarian or turkey bacon over the traditional pork.
 Hallelujah!

-It’s like summer camp, but with less canoeing and more bacon cooking.
+Bacon camp is like summer camp, but with less canoeing and more bacon cooking.
 Held every year in Ann Arbor, Michigan, Camp Bacon features speakers, cooking classes, and other bacon-related activities for chefs and enthusiasts eager to learn more about their favorite food.